High Voltage Microwave Oven Fuse 0.8A 5 kV

 Check if fuse need replace.

-If fuse is ok, need to check high voltage capacitor.
+If the fuse is ok, need to check high voltage capacitor.

 The high-voltage capacitor works together with the high voltage diode to double high voltage from 2100V secondary (output) winding of the power transformer to 4200V on the magnetron.